Annihilation of vortex dipoles in an Oblate Bose-Einstein Condensate: Condensates with vortex dipole or gray soliton

-The vortex and anti-vortex annihilation occurs when the separation is less than $\xi$.
-A simplistic model of a vortex dipoles in the BEC of trapped dilute atomic gases is the superposition of harmonic oscillator eigenstates.
+In $Na/a_{\rm osc}\ll1$ regime, a simplistic model of a vortex dipoles in the BEC of trapped dilute atomic gases can be considered as the superposition of harmonic oscillator eigenstates.
 The minimalist wave function which supports a vortex and antivortex at cordinates $(-a/c,-\sqrt{b/d})$ and $(-a/c,\sqrt{b/d})$ is

-where $a$, $b$, $c$, $d$, and $f$ are positive variational parameters.
+where $a$, $b$, $c$, $d$, and $f$ are positive variational parameters and $\mu$ is the chemical potential of the system.
 The wave function is a superposition of the scaled ground state and the first and the second excited states of harmonic oscillator along the $x$ and $y$-axes, respectively.
-The wave function is ideal for weakly interacting condensates, however, the qualitative descriptions remain unaltered for strongly interacting condensates.
-The normalization condition, considering correction for the excited states being negligible, is $a^2 + b^2 = 2/(f\pi)$.
-This is a constraint equation.
+The wave function is ideal for weakly interacting condensates.

-With a slight modification, the trajectory of the vortex dipole can be represented in terms of the time-dependent parameters.
-For example, the wave function when the vortex dipole is moving along $x$-axis

-where $v$ is the velocity with which the vortex dipole moves along the $x$-axis, and $\mu$ is the chemical potential of the system.